Drifting (motorsport): Drift cars

 In the UK, there are a high level of Japanese imports used within the drifting scene, due in part to the UK sharing a right-hand drive layout with Japan.
 However, these cars often cost more than UK-market cars, partly due to import costs.
 There are plenty of UK and European models used as drift cars as well — older BMWs are particularly prominent due to cost and availability, with Volvo 300 series and Ford Sierras also proving popular.

 In the Formula Drift Professional series, cars range from highly tuned Japanese automobiles reflecting the original styles of drifting to all-new age makes and models.
 Due to no power limit restrictions in the series, it is not uncommon for competitors to use a variety of different powerplants.
 Popular variations of Chevrolet LS engines are often seen bolted down to Japanese frames.

+Beginning in 2005, American driver and two-time Formula D champion Vaughn Gittin Jr. began popularizing the use of the Ford Mustang in drifting, when muscle cars had not been used in the top level of drifting competition prior.

 In the King of Europe Drift Series, the main professional drift series in Europe, BMW models have long ruled the scene, winning event after event, year after year.
 The most successful models include the E30, E36 and E46, which also present an advantage in cost (being more affordable than their Japanese rivals).
 For a few years, BMW V8 engine swaps were the most popular, providing a healthy 300 to 400 horsepower output.
 With the continuous evolution of the sport, however, these have now become obsolete, making way for more powerful American V8 engines or classic Nissan RB26DETT and Toyota 2JZ-GTE engines.